IMF's Lagarde - a pragmatist in austerity debate

 She played a key role in crafting Europe's response to the 2009 credit crisis and in putting together the 110-billion-euro Greek bailout.

-As IMF head, she made an early call for banks to be recapitalised and said countries like Greece needed to show they were making fiscal efforts in order to win outside support.
+As IMF head, she made an early call for banks to be recapitalized and said countries like Greece needed to show they were making fiscal efforts in order to win outside support.

 In a public spat at a news conference late in 2012, Jean-Claude Juncker, who chairs the Eurogroup of finance ministers, said a goal of cutting Greece's debt to 120 percent of output should be pushed back by two years to 2022, but Lagarde disagreed and insisted an initial 2020 target should remain.